 Upper Respiratory Infection

-Cats that suffer from upper respiratory problems will squint and close their eyes more often because their sinuses are close to the eyes.
-As a result, the eyes become irritated and sore.
+Cats with upper respiratory problems will squint and close their eyes more often because their sinuses are close to the eyes.
+Consequently, the eyes will become irritated and sore.

-Respiratory infections are common in cats.
-It’s caused by viruses and bacteria and targets the nose, throat, and sinuses.
-Symptoms include:
+Respiratory infections are caused by viruses and bacteria and target the nose, throat, and sinuses.